DanielFGray/pg-sourcerer/README.md

  * prompt for questions and generate a .env file
  * start postgres in a docker container
  * run migrations using graphile-migrate
- * run the codeforge plugins in the config file
+ * run the sourcerer plugins in the config file

 ## plugins